 PrivateVPN is all about balance.
 The service allows you to stay secure anywhere in the world, including Afghanistan, while surfing, streaming, downloading large files, checking social media, and much more.
 It does this without sacrificing speed or ease of use, either, making it one of the best VPNs, all-around.
 PrivateVPN works perfectly on smartphones, desktop PCs, and even Fire TV thanks to a lightweight and intuitive interface.
 Ease of use and device availability make this an attractive provider for a vast array of user demographics.

-PrivateVPN runs a network of 100 servers in 56 different countries.
+PrivateVPN runs a network of 150+ servers in 60+ countries.
 While not as large as other top-tier networks, each node is optimized to deliver all the speed, security, and location variety you need.
 Finally, PrivateVPN locks down data with 256-bit AES encryption, keeps your connection safe with an automatic kill switch and DNS leak protection, and features a zero logging policy on all traffic, as well.

 PureVPN offers useful security features that keep you safe online, as well.
 It starts with a zero-logging policy on traffic, an automatic kill switch, solid 256-bit AES encryption on all data, and DNS leak protection.
-These work alongside the company’s self-owned network of 750 servers in 180 different countries, providing a ton of options for fast, safe, and secure connections.
+These work alongside the company’s self-owned network of 2,000+ servers in 140+ countries, providing a ton of options for fast, safe, and secure connections.

 Internet Censorship in Afghanistan